 Heart Failure Program At St. Vincent's HealthCare

 Heart failure accounts for more than 1 million hospitalizations in the United States every year.
-In 2010, St. Vincent's Medical Center Riverside and St. Vincent's Medical Center Southside, formerly St. Luke's Hospital, began a new comprehensive heart failure program, demonstrating the system's commitment to exceptional cardiac care.
+St. Vincent's Medical Center Riverside and St. Vincent's Medical Center Southside, formerly St. Luke's Hospital, have a comprehensive heart failure program, demonstrating the system's commitment to exceptional cardiac care.

 In addition to continued positive outcomes for our patients, the goal of the program is to achieve a Bronze Award from the American Heart Association and for both hospitals to be Joint Commission Certified in Heart Failure.